The Number One Phenomenon of living in America?

-I laid in bed for a while before I attempted to get up.
+My inner boice wins, I laid in bed for a while before I attempted to get up.

 I shouldn’t become too comfortable, which is always a problem.
 Although I look forward to going to bed, sleeping itself becomes a task instead of a necessity.

 I hadn’t slept very well during the last ten years.
 I can trace my sleeping problems back to 2005, during my deployment to Iraq.
 Whether it was my deployment which had an impact on my sleep is debatable.

 Before then, I worked nights mostly.
 I’d get off work around two or three in the morning.
 Occasionally I’d get off even later, around three and on rare occasions at six, but this is the life of working in the restaurants.

 I toss and turn.

 I sit up on the edge of my bed.

 I get up and walk around trying to clear my head.
 This is what happens when you bring your job home with you.
 Sometimes you can’t help it.

 I lie in bed and relive my day over and over.
 I go through my day with a fine-tooth comb reassessing every move I’ve ever made and every word I’ve ever said.

 My cell phone is turned off.